e-nableitalia/kinetic-robo-remix/README.md

 # kinetic-robo-remix

-## description
+## Description
 This project is a new firmware to drive a servo controlled Kinetic Hand with a pressure sensor.

-this firmware is a derivative of firmware released by Michele Praga with the "Remix kinetic hand" project.
+This firmware is a derivative of firmware released by Michele Praga with the "Remix kinetic hand" project.

 ## Thingiverse projects
 Remix kinetic hand by Michele Praga -> https://www.thingiverse.com/thing:4750846